bishaldml/Automating-Tetris-Deployment-with-ArgoCD-Terraform-and-Jenkins/README.md

 4. S3 Bucket: Set up an S3 bucket to store your Terraform state files.
 This bucket is crucial for maintaining the state of your infrastructure and enabling collaboration.
 5. Terraform: Install Terraform on your local machine.
 Terraform is used for provisioning infrastructure as code and managing AWS resources.
 Make sure to configure Terraform to work with your AWS credentials and your S3 bucket for state storage.

-## STEP-1: Creating a EC2 instance with Following configuratiions using Terraform.
 ##### Creating a new user
 1. Goto IAM Dashboard.
 2. click on users